 You are a real-life superhero.
 I mean it.
 What you are doing every day and night for that precious baby takes superhuman strength and fortitude that I believe is only powered by God.

 It’s okay to be frustrated, angry, and wish your baby slept more or better or differently.
 It doesn’t mean you love him less.
 It doesn’t mean you are a bad mom.
 You’re just a tried mom.

 It’s okay to sleep train.
 I wish I had done it earlier.

-It does get better.
+Dear Tired Mom, it does get better.
 I can’t promise you when.
 Maybe 5 weeks from now, maybe 5 months, maybe 5 years.
 And I know you don’t feel like you can wait that long.
 But you can.
 One sleepless night at a time, you CAN and you WILL make it through this difficult stage of motherhood.

 With lots of love from one tired mom to another.